 The fishing pressure on Ascension is constrained by the small size of the island population and limited routes for export, but that doesn't prevent all risk of damage to inshore fish stocks (Choat & Robertson 2008; Armstrong & Reeves 2015).
-The isolation of Ascension and limited area of shallow water habitat means that exploited species such as rockhind grouper, moray eel, glasseye snapper and spiny lobster may have little capacity for replenishment if stocks are severely depleted.
+The isolation of Ascension and limited area of shallow water habitat means that exploited species such as rockhind grouper, moray eel, glasseye snapper and spiny lobster that are tied to shallow water may have very limited distribution and little capacity for replenishment if stocks are severely depleted.

-Highly-migratory pelagic species such as yellowfin tuna and wahoo are much less likely to be impacted by recreational fishing around Ascension.
-The fish caught in inshore waters around Ascension are part of the wider Atlantic population and the Ascension catch is negligible compared to quotas for the commercial fleet exploiting the same stocks.
-However, any local depletion of tuna and wahoo around Ascension could reduce feeding opportunities for seabirds that depend on predatory fish forcing flying fish and other prey closer to the surface.
+Highly-migratory pelagic species such as yellowfin tuna and wahoo are much less likely to be impacted by recreational or sports fishing around Ascension.
+Individuals of these species caught in inshore waters around Ascension are part of the wider Atlantic population and the Ascension catch is negligible compared to quotas for the commercial fleet exploiting the same stocks.
+However, heavy exploitation of tuna and wahoo around Ascension could temporarily deplete local stocks and reduce feeding opportunities for seabirds that depend on predatory fish forcing flying fish and other prey closer to the surface.